WOOF UNIVERSITY, LLC

 Keep your leash arm close to your body.

 It keeps your center of gravity balanced.
-Holding your arm out in front of you puts you off-balance, making it easier for your dog to pull you down.
-Also, if your arm is out in front of you it means the leash is tight.
+Holding your arm out in front of you puts you off-balance, making it easier for your dog to pull you over.
+Also, if your arm is out in front of you, it means the leash is tight.

 Don't use the leash to "steer" your dog.